Use Control Center on Mac

 Customize Control Center

 On your Mac, choose Apple menu > System Settings, then click Control Center in the sidebar.
 (You may need to scroll down.)

-Control Center: The items in this section are always shown in Control Center; you can’t remove them.
+Control Center Modules: The items in this section are always shown in Control Center; you can’t remove them.
 You can also choose to show them in the menu bar.
 Click the pop-up menu next to an item, then choose an option.

 Other Modules: You can add the items in this section to Control Center and the menu bar.
 Turn each option below an item on or off.

 You can’t add items in the Menu Bar Only section to Control Center.